Arthur F. Ryan: Philanthropy

+Arthur Ryan has provided funds to Providence College's School of Business, which was named after him in 2015.

-Ryan is a trustee of Prudential Foundation and the Board of NewYork–Presbyterian Hospital.
+Ryan is a trustee of Prudential Foundation and the Board of New York–Presbyterian Hospital.

 Ryan is married to his wife Patricia and has four grown children.
 He retired from Prudential in 2008 and now lives in Florida.
 He is the grandfather of seven.